 We had a van at the time, a Citreon Dispatch which we were using for our business (which we went onto sell).
 However, the van was part-owned by my dad and we needed it for the business so converting it into a camper was out of the question.

 After selling the business, we went travelling internationally for around 12 months before coming home and buying a house.
 Obviously, at that stage in our lives, all our spare cash was going towards renovating the home we’d bought.

 Vanlife continued to gain momentum globally during this time with more Youtube videos, blog posts, and Instagram photos being published than ever before.
 However for us personally it still seemed like a pipe dream.

 We returned from our first trip to the Philippines in February 2020 just as our home refurbishment was entering its final stages.
 At the same time, however, we found ourselves in the midst of a global pandemic and my mum was needing surgery and treatment for an illness.

 As a result, we decided around a week before the national lockdown to sell our little run around (a Peugeot 207 from 2007 which we got as a wedding gift from my dad) and drive my mum’s car full time as she was no longer able to do so.

-While it couldn’t have felt further from reality at the time, all this led us to into a great position personally, financially and professionally to look to buy a van to convert into a camper a couple of months later.
+While it couldn’t have felt further from reality at the time, all this led us to a great position personally, financially, and professionally to look to buy a van to convert into a camper a couple of months later.

 Skipping over the lockdown here in the UK between March, April, May and some of June.
 We get to July, at which point Helen, I and the rest of the nation realise that summer holidays in the UK are likely going to be all we’re getting this year.